 Kids’ Thanksgiving Craft Ideas

 Acorn Craft for Kids – Get in the fall spirit with this cute little acorn!
 Perfect for preschoolers, pre-k, and kindergarten-aged children.
-With just some paper, pipe cleaners, glue, and tape, you’ll be all set to make this fun craft.
+You’ll be all set to make this fun craft with just some paper, pipe cleaners, glue, and tape.

-Paper Bag Pilgrim Craft – Have kids create their own pilgrim for Thanksgiving!
-These paper bag puppets are an inexpensive and easy craft to make, plus they’re fun to play with once finished!
-This craft comes with a free printable to make it easy for you to create at home or in the classroom.
+Paper Bag Pilgrim Craft—Have kids create their own pilgrims for Thanksgiving!
+These paper bag puppets are inexpensive and easy to make, and they’re fun to play with once finished!
+This craft comes with a free printable to make it easy for you to create it at home or in the classroom.

 Thanksgiving Activities For Kids

 Coloring helps kids develop their motor skills and creativity, so be sure to print these turkey coloring pages for a fun idea this Thanksgiving holiday.
-There are 4 different turkey pictures in this free coloring page set your kids will love to color and display.
+This free coloring page set includes four different turkey pictures that your kids will love to color and display.

 Share With Us